 But the X axis scales are different from column to column; we can see the relationships for Africa without being affected by the larger GDPs found in Europe, for example.

-data for 1952 and 2007, update your boxplots of GDP by continent to show one column for each of those two years, and one row for each continent.
+Using the original gapminder data for 1952 and 2007, update your boxplots of GDP by continent to show one column for each of those two years, and one row for each continent.

 Hint: You can set the X aesthetic to always be 1.

-data for 1952 and 2007, update your boxplots of GDP by continent to show one column for each of those two years, and one row for each continent.
+Using the original gapminder data for 1952 and 2007, update your boxplots of GDP by continent to show one column for each of those two years, and one row for each continent.

 Hint: You can set the X aesthetic to always be 1.